-This is decided by Dr Freeman based on the results of your Angiogram.
-Generally, patients are discharged on the same day as the angiogram.
+Generally, patients are discharged on the same day as an angiogram.
 A friend or relative will be required to take you home.
 You cannot drive yourself home.
-If required you may be asked to remain in hospital for further treatment.
+If required, you may be asked to remain in hospital.

-It is recommended that prior to leaving the hospital you become familiar with how your groin or arm wound looks.
-This will help you if there are any changes once you are at home.
+It is recommended that prior to leaving the hospital you become familiar with how your groin wound looks.
+This will help you if there are any changes once you are at home, for example increased bright blood under your dressing or increased swelling.

-If you notice increased bright blood under your dressing or increased swelling, place your fingers over the groin or arm wound and apply firm pressure for 15 minutes.
-(This will be demonstrated to you) The moment you notice the blood call Dr Freeman or the Hospital or have someone call for you.
+Should problems with the groin occur, place your fingers over the groin wound and apply firm pressure for 15 minutes (this will be demonstrated to you).
+The moment you notice the blood call Dr Freeman or the Hospital or have someone call for you.

-If you have had an Angioseal inserted to seal the artery after your angiogram then you may feel a pea sized lump in your groin.
+If you have had a device inserted to seal the artery after your angiogram, then you may feel a pea sized lump in your groin.
 This will eventually dissolve and be absorbed by the body.
-You will also receive an information card about your Angioseal closure device.
+You will also receive an information card about your closure device.